 Due to its distance from New York City’s economic center, Manhattan, most new construction on Staten Island is being devoted to industrial and manufacturing plants.
 When completed, these factories will provide thousands of jobs for New York City’s workers.
 But work in warehouses and production facilities is far from safe.
 Where manufacturing is concerned, numerous workers in NYC have been severely injured in welding, brazing, and soldering accidents.
 Many welders must use pressurized gas cylinders of propane to power their equipment, which can explode for a number of reasons.
 Workers in warehouses must contend with dangerous forklifts.
 When operated by untrained employees, forklift accidents can have devastating effects.

 Were you injured in a construction accident on Staten Island?
 The Staten Island construction accident attorneys at Banville Law have helped numerous workers recover from their injuries with peace of mind.
 By strengthening insurance claims and pursuing personal injury lawsuits, we seek maximum compensation for Staten Island’s injured workforce.
-Contact our construction attorneys for a free consultation.
+Contact our Staten Island construction accident attorneys for a free consultation.